-29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
+30.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
 Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
-(Domestic Abuse and neglect).We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.
+We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-29 Appendix One - Four categories of abuse
+Appendix One - Indicators of abuse, neglect and exploitation